TomerPlugin/horizon/README.md

-# Horizon: Secure and Fast Multi-User Chat App with React and WebRTC
+# Horizon: Fast, Secure, and User-Friendly Multi-User Chat App

 Welcome to the Horizon repository!
 Horizon is a chat app that enables secure and fast communication with multi-user conference rooms, built with React and WebRTC technologies.